apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 The proposed change will be compatible with all existing clients.

+In case a new client is reading an empty znode it will assume a default configuration with a single 'bookie-rpc' endpoint, like in this example:

+{
+    "endpoints": [
+        {
+         "name": "bookie",
+         "hostname": "hostname-from-bookieid",
+         "port": port-from-bookieid,
+         "protocol": "bookie-rpc"
+        }
+    ]
+}

+This information is enough in order to use the RPC service.

 ### Test Plan

-New unit tests will be added to cover the code change.
+New unit tests will be added to cover all of the code changes.
 No need for additional integration tests.

 ### Rejected Alternatives